Bosnia and Herzegovina

 Current environmental issues affecting the Bosnian, Herzegovinian people: air pollution; deforestation and illegal logging; inadequate wastewater treatment and flood management facilities; sites for urban waste disposal are limited; land mines leftover from 1992-1995 civil strife are a hazard in some areas.

-Google maps Bosnia and Herzegovina
+Google Maps Bosnia and Herzegovina

 The capital and other divisions